-The Cedar Place project is an innovative partnership between the province and private sector that will replace an aging social housing development, which needs costly repairs, with new affordable housing, and will provide new affordable housing for seniors.
+The Cedar Place project is an innovative partnership between the province and private sector that has replaced an aging social housing development with new affordable housing, and will provide new affordable housing for seniors.

 The Land Trust project aims to develop 358 units of housing.
 A partnership between the City of Vancouver, BC Housing and the Co-Operative Housing Federation of BC, together with Sanford Housing Society and Tikva Housing Society.

 The new social housing building at the Little Mountain project site opened in 2015.
 This is the first part of one of B.C.’s larger social housing redevelopment projects.